Home > Editing

 Key Insights

-- A Premiere Pro project is not the same as an Avid bin.
+• A Premiere Pro project is equivalent to an Avid bin.

-- Keyboard shortcuts can be assigned for quick access to tools.
+• Keyboard shortcuts can be assigned for various editing commands.

-- Use the source monitor for setting in and out points effectively.
+• Use the source monitor for setting in and out points.

-- Markers can be added to clips and timelines for better organization.
+• Markers can be added to clips for precise editing.